Meeds-io/meeds-docker/README.md

 ### Mail

-The following environment variables should be passed to the container in order to configure the mail server configuration to use :
+The following environment variables should be passed to the container to configure the mail server configuration to use :

 | VARIABLE               | MANDATORY | DEFAULT VALUE             | DESCRIPTION                                         |
 |------------------------|-----------|---------------------------|-----------------------------------------------------|